Gremlins: Action-oriented video games

 Several officially licensed video games based on the film have been produced.
 One of the first was Gremlins, released by Atari, Inc. for their 2600 console.

-Atari, Inc. released a completely different (and more technically advanced) game—also called Gremlins—for the Atari 5200 console and the Apple II, Commodore 64, and IBM PC computers.
+Atari, Inc. released a completely different (and more technically advanced) game—also called Gremlins—for the Atari 5200 console and the Apple II, Commodore 64 and IBM PC compatible computers.
 Although the Atari 5200 version went to manufacturing in 1984, the turmoil surrounding Jack Tramiel's takeover of Atari's consumer business resulted in it not being released until 1986.

 In the 2000s, more games were released; Gremlins: Unleashed! was released on Game Boy Color in 2001.
 The game was about Gizmo trying to catch Stripe and thirty other gremlins, while the gremlins also try to turn Gizmo into a gremlin.
 Both Gizmo and Stripe are playable characters in the game.

+In 2011 NECA, published a Gremlins game for the Wii and Nintendo DS called Gremlins Gizmo.
+This was developed by Pipeworks Software and was released on November 18, 2011.

 A Gremlins Team Pack was released for Lego Dimensions on November 18, 2016.
-The pack includes minifigures of Gizmo and Stripe, a constructible polaroid camera and RC car, and grants access to an Adventure World and Battle Arena based on the film.
-Howie Mandel and Frank Welker reprise their respective roles as Gizmo and Stripe, while Phoebe Cates, Hoyt Axton and Frances Lee McCain reprise as non-playable characters Kate Beringer, Randall Peltzer and Lynn Peltzer respectively.
+The pack includes minifigures of Gizmo and Stripe, a constructible Polaroid camera and radio-controlled car and grants access to an Adventure World and Battle Arena based on the franchise.
+Howie Mandel and Frank Welker reprise their respective roles as Gizmo and Stripe.
+In the platform fighter MultiVersus, Gizmo and Stripe are playable characters, along with a map based on the theater shown in the film.